-Do You Need ADHD Medication Every Day?
-What Adults Should Know
+Do Adults Need ADHD Medication Every Day?

 Important: This content is for educational purposes only and does not replace medical advice.
 Medication schedules must be set with a licensed prescriber.
 Never change how you take a prescription without medical guidance.